 …………….Case 70 Bottega Veneta SEX

 A two-page ad.
-The right-hand page shows a scantily clad woman, the left-hand one a room of some sort (and what the hell of a room is that? you might ask).
-The scanty clothing, as well as the woman’s attitude, eroticizes the advertisement, so the viewer is invited to take a look at the room with erotic thoughts (remember the right-hand page is the first to be seen when one is turning pages, and adverts are strategically placed according to that fact).
-What sort of a room is this room, then?
+The right page shows a scantily clad woman and the left one a room of some sort (and what the hell of a room is that? you might ask).
+The scanty clothing, as well as the woman’s attitude, eroticizes the advertisement, so the viewer is invited to look at the room with erotic thoughts (remember the right-hand page is the first to be seen when one is turning pages, and adverts are strategically placed according to that fact).
+What sort of a room is this, then?
 A very odd and strange one, indeed.
 The bedstead is a plain metallic structure, the bed linen is minimal and unadorned, with a blanket that looks unpleasantly coarse.
-The walls are plain and… black.
+The walls are plain and dark.
 One could almost feel them oozing with humidity.
 The wooden door looks ominous.
-The flower drawn on the cushion is the only element that would inspire some feeling other than utter gloom and dejection, but its presence is a cynical joke, because it cannot counterbalance the global effect of the room (it can only divert your brain from analysing the picture as it is truly intended).
+The flower drawn on the cushion is the only element that would inspire some feeling other than utter gloom and dejection, but its presence is a cynical trick, because it cannot counterbalance the global effect of the room (it can only divert your brain from analyzing the picture as it is truly intended).
 Where are we?
 It’s a dungeon cell where the Inquisition keeps its victims, innocent women alleged to be witches, between interrogations in the torture chamber, or it is a cellar fit out by a sexual predator who abducts his victims and locks them in this place to rape them at his will.
 Victims are attractive women like the one we see on the opposite page.
-Sometimes advertising taps on weird, weird fantasies, you know.
+Sometimes advertising taps on weird, weird fantasies…

 …………….Case 71 Vogue SEX